 Only in the sense that I wanted both women and men to play an active part in peace research, so it would not become a uniquely masculine enterprise.
 Still, Mari and I took up some traditionally female roles.
 We felt that someone had to take responsibility for the infrastructure, and while Johan’s publications quickly filled whole bookshelves, Mari’s and my writings remained limited in number.

 We adhered to the principle of ‘peace relevance’.
-For me, that meant I wanted to do research on the work that the UN was engaging in at field level, and on how the idea of international solidarity was communicated to and accepted by the Norwegian population.
+For me, that meant I wanted to do research on the work that the UN was undertaking in the field, and on how the idea of international solidarity was communicated to and accepted by the Norwegian population.
 Mari and I contributed a lot to seminars; we read and commented on people’s manuscripts, mimeographed our publications and walked around and around tables, collecting sheets of paper, combining them and stapling them into A4 booklets.

 We shared a commitment to developing peace research.
 Peace researchers of both genders felt that we were doing something important together – and we hired a male secretary!